HumbertoSantoyo/Notes-DataScience/README.md

 Notes for the Associate Data Scientist in Python track in DataCamp

 Next Steps:

     - Add links for each section to the readme file

     - Keep adding sections on separated files

     - Use GitHub Actions to automate adding new links to the readme file if a new notes file is pushed

+Do freely send me any comments or suggestions.